nightbot/docs/commands/commands.md

 > !commands edit `!command_name` `command response`

-`!command_name` is the name of command you wish to edit.
+`!command_name` is the name of command you wish to edit

-`command response` is the message you want Nightbot to reply with when the command is called.
+`command response` is the message you want Nightbot to reply with when the command is called

 ### Example